JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 ergonomic posture.

 Zbigkrot performed in the eighty-fifth percentile of the Order, which was respectable enough.
-Lawrence had started there and had crept up and down as low as 70 and as high as 88, depending on how he was doing in the rest of his life.
+Batman had started there and had crept up and down as low as 70 and as high as 88, depending on how he was doing in the rest of his life.
 Zbigkrot was active in the gardens, both the big ones where they grew their produce and a little allotment garden where he indulged in baroque